 716 Positions Filled Temporarily

-When a career employee is temporarily absent, his or her position may be filled by temporary assignment, reassignment, or promotion.
-The applicant must understand the terms of such an assignment — specifically, that when the absent employee returns, the applicant returns to the position he or she occupied prior to the temporary assignment (see 716.23, Conditions of the Temporary Promotion).
+When a career employee is temporarily absent, that employee’s position may be filled by temporary assignment, reassignment, or promotion.
+The applicant must understand the terms of such an assignment — specifically, that when the absent employee returns, the applicant returns to the position the applicant occupied before the temporary assignment.
+(See 716.34, Conditions of Temporary Promotion.)

 Examples of temporary absences of an incumbent that justify filling a position temporarily include the following: